erudit/erudit-ps-documentation/docs/source/tagset/element-element-citation.rst

 <element-citation>
 ==================

-Mandatory attributes:

-  1. ``@publication-type``

 +---------------------+------------+
 | Appears in          | Frequency  |
 +=====================+============+
 | :ref:`element-ref`  | Once       |
 +---------------------+------------+

 ``<element-citation>`` is used to provide a detailed identification of each bibliographic reference, and should only appear as a child of :ref:`element-ref`.
-In addition, it should have the attribute ``@publication-type`` which indicates the type of the publication of the reference.
+In addition, it could have the attribute ``@publication-type`` which indicates the type of the publication of the reference.

+.. note:

+    For the current version of :term:`Érudit PS`, it is not mandatory to identify the ``@publication-type`` in ``element-citation``, but have in mind in the future this attribute should became mandatory.

 The possible values for the ``@publication-type`` attribute are: